-Who will qualify for the London Van Scrappage Scheme?
+Who will qualify for the TFL ULEZ Scheme?

 If you are a microbusiness you will be eligible for the London Van Scrappage Scheme if you can prove that you’re registered at an address in London, or in the City of London, and can fit these criteria:

 - You have 10 or less employees

 - You have up to £632k turnover or you have up to £316k balance sheet total in both the preceding and current financial years

 - You must be either VAT registered in the UK or be registered with Companies House in the UK

 What types of vehicles will be eligible?

 If you’re intending to scrap a vehicle through the London Van Scrappage Scheme, it will have to be:

 - A van or minibus that is owned by a registered microbusiness or charity, as mentioned above, for more than a year before the 22nd February 2019

 - The van or minibus must be insured for business use